Home

 We are God’s masterpiece.
 He has created us anew in Christ Jesus, so we can do the good things he planned for us long ago.
 Ephesians 2:10 (NLT)

 To God, the vast universe may be his playground.
-The stars and planets may be God’s toys.
-Gravity is this awesome reality created by God that, with other phenominal forces, gives the universe order, keeping it all in balance.
-There is the harmonic, symbiotic push-pull relationship within all universal forces that keeps it all synchronized.
-Is the spectacular wonder of the universe God’s masterpiece?
+The stars and galaxies might be like toys to God.
+Only God knows and fully understands their purpose.
+Gravity is the awesome reality created by God that, with other phenomenal forces, gives the universe order, keeping it all working together in glorious harmony.
+The symbiotic push-pull connections within and throughout all universal forces is entirely synchronized.
+How is it possible that the laws of the universe are enforced without God?

-No!
+Not at all!
 It is God’s children that matter most.
+Long ago, before anything was ever made, God thought of you and thought of me.
 We are God’s masterpiece.
 We are what God is most excited about.
-Free to choose outside of the plan of God, when we repent from going the wrong way, it brings joy to the heart of God, so beyond the joy experienced by a mother or father who’s child has returned home after being led astray and misdirected along their way in life.
+Free to choose outside of the plan of God, when we repent from going our own way, it brings joy to the heart of God, so beyond the joy experienced by a mother or father who’s child has returned home after being led astray and misdirected along their way.
+God’s love, grace, mercy, and generosity, is so beyond any comparison or parallel.

 It was the plan from the beginning to rescue us from choices that lead to our own disappointment and discomfort; behavioral choices so harmful that they destroy us, either all at once or over time.
-You might struggle to believe it, the way things might be going in your life, but you are the best thing God has made.
+You may struggle to believe it, the way things have been going in your life, but you are the best thing God has ever made.
 You are God’s masterpiece.

 While the stars in the universe may be God’s toys, it is the life God has made that he has fully invested in.
 God is all in.
 Favored over all other things are God’s children.
-As we make are share of mistakes, because we are of immeasurable value to God, the maker and giver of all life, God has gone to immeasurable lengths to restore his children, which has always been the plan.
+As we make are share of mistakes, because we are of incomparable value to God, the maker and giver of all life, he has gone to immeasurable lengths to restore us, his children, which has always been the plan.
 Nothing changes this.

 As we do a deep dive into the imperfections and inclinations of the human condition, please know… always know… that God knows you.
 God understands you.
 God loves you.
-God forgives you without hesitation or reservation.
+Out of compassion God forgives you without hesitation or reservation.
+Know this as well.
+God is all about grace and wants so so much to extend it to you.
+Though you have flaws, you are forgiven by God.
+Though you’ve been violated, you are valued by God.

 “I have gone through the FREEdom from MEdom Project then concluded that it is divine; my heart is deeply touched.
 I have been touched by your vision for delivering addicted people.
 I’m moved to pray for this ministry because it is a unique one.
 May God expand your vision mightily all over the world.” —Leonard Walubengo, Pastor, Kenya